mauriciorepo/challengescorecredit/README.md

                }
       ```
 ## Starting Score Credit
-###  Let's now upload the Score Credit service, we can use this maven command:
+###  Let's now up the Score Credit service, we can use this maven command:

 ```
 mvn spring-boot:run